The Program

 The Well-Being Program was created to provide accessible mental health services for Deaf, Hard of Hearing, Deaf-Blind clients, and in some situations, with their families.

-A priority of the WBP is addressing cultural and/or language barriers to facilitate clients’ access to and benefit from mental health and addiction services.
-For example, historically, hearing services did not provide sign language interpreters, nor did they understand how to communicate with the Hard of Hearing.
+Our mandate is addressing cultural and/or language barriers to facilitate clients’ access to and benefit from mental health and substance use services.
+For example, historically, hearing services did not provide sign language interpreters, nor did they understand how to communicate with the Hard of Hearing and Deaf.

-The WBP provides services for those who identify themselves as culturally Deaf & communicate with sign language.
-The WBP also provide services for those who may identify themselves as oral deaf, hearing impaired, or hard of hearing, as well as those who may communicate orally.
-Not only that, people who experience hearing loss early or later in their life can use the services.
+We provides services for those who identify themselves as culturally Deaf & communicate with sign language.
+We also provide services for those who may identify themselves as oral deaf, hearing impaired, or hard of hearing, as well as those who may communicate orally.